kvasdopil/food/README.md

 - **Shuffled feed order**: Recipes in the feed are shuffled deterministically based on the current date.
 The same date produces the same shuffle order, ensuring a stable sequence throughout the day.
 The shuffle order changes daily, providing variety while maintaining consistency during browsing sessions.
 - Tag filtering: Users can click tags on recipe cards to toggle filters.
 Active filters are displayed at the top of the feed with remove buttons.
 Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
 Tag filtering works on both desktop (`feed/page.tsx`) and mobile (`feed-card.tsx`) views.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
-- Layout `src/app/recipes/layout.tsx` manages the persistent carousel wrapper to prevent remounting during navigation, and includes a back-to-feed button in the top-left corner.
+- Layout `src/app/recipes/layout.tsx` manages the persistent carousel wrapper to prevent remounting during navigation, and includes a back-to-feed link in the top-left corner (links to `/feed` with `cursor: pointer`).
 - Navigation history checks use `document.referrer` to ensure same-origin navigation (prevents "about:blank" issues).
 Previous navigation is disabled/hidden when there's no same-origin history.
 - Supabase provides recipe data via table queries; types generated in `src/types/supabase.ts`.
 - Authenticated POST to `/api/recipes` upserts recipes from JSON payloads that match the YAML schema.
 Requires a `Bearer` token that matches `EDIT_TOKEN`.